Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Obiage

 A silk scarf tucked into the top of the obi.
-Adds a pop of color and keeps the obi padding in place.
+Adds color and keeps the obi padding in place.

 4